 On dialing the emergency dentist in London number you will be answered by a member of staff who will take preliminary details and inform the emergency dentist who is on call that day.
 You will be informed which practice will be the most appropriate and be provided with directions and parking information.
 If you have dental insurance you will be provided with the necessary documentation after the treatment to enable you to make your claim.

 We accept patients from all major Private Dental Insurance providers

 Here at emergency dentist London we accept patients for treatment who have insurance cover from all the major insurance providers incluxing CIGNA, AXA, BUPA and DENCOVER

 Emergency dentist in London patient registration

 On dialing the emergency dentists in London number you will be answered by a member of staff who will take preliminary details and inform the emergency dentist who is on call that day.
 You will be informed which practice will be the most appropriate and be provided with directions and parking information.
 If you have dental insurance you will be provided with the necessary documentation after the treatment to enable you to make your claim.

 Our emergency dentists will carry out a dental examination and determine the most appropriate type of treatment to be administered.
 This will be emergency temporary, emergency basic or emergency full treatment that may be followed up by subsequent appointments during normal surgery hours.
 Commonly problems for 24 hour emergency dentist calls include toothache, chipped or broken teeth, broken crowns, veneers or bridges, tooth abscess, broken orthodontic braces, broken dentures, wisdom tooth extraction and gum infection etc.

-The dental clinic has 24 hour emergency dentists specialising in oral surgery, endodontics, orthodontics, cosmetic dentistry and implantology.
+The dental clinic has dentists specialising in oral surgery, endodontics and orthodontics.
 Our dentists are empathetic in the treatment of nervous patients and can provide sedation during normal surgery hours.
-All the dentists are experienced in the emergency dental treatment and care of children.
+All the dentists are experienced in providing emergency dental treatment.

 24 hour emergency dentists language translators